puegue1999/puegue1999/README.md

 recently ventured out into C++ and JS.
 > Working with ARM recently to learn more about computer architectures, this extra knowledge will make me a great programmer 😁.
-> Currently studying at UFS (Sergipe's Federal University) in computer engineering, I am in my sixth period.
+> Currently studying at UFS "(Sergipe's Federal University)" in computer engineering, I am in my sixth period.
 ````